 - tour is from 11am until 12.30pm and led by an historic tour guide

 - return to the bell for lunch (not included in price and pre-orders are recommended)

 tour costs £8 per person (minimum 6 people) and must be pre-booked by contacting the bell on 01600 750235

 coach parties are very welcome by prior arrangement

 a visit may only scratch the surface of what is on offer in this splendid area; ask us and we'll suggest the sites and areas that best suit your interests. it's difficult, when travelling in the borderland of south wales, herefordshire and beyond not to trip over the kind of historic buildings and structures that draw people from all over the world to the area. here is a small selection of what is available in the area. for more info visit www.monmouthshire.org.uk

 the remains of grosmont castle are picturesquely situated in the valley of the river monnow, close to the herefordshire border. it became a favourite residence of the dukes of lancaster. henry plantagenet, great-grandson of henry iii, received the name 'grosmont' after the castle in monmouthshire where he was born. he grew up to be one of the most successful military leaders of his day, winning wars against scotland in 1336 and 1341, and later serving with edward iii in flanders and france during the hundred years' war.

-visit hereford to take in the magnificent cathedral, its superb ancient chain library, and the mappa mundi (one of the oldest maps in the world), now housed in a beautiful and architecturally interesting new building. for more info visit www.herefordcathedral.org
+visit hereford to take in the magnificent cathedral, its superb ancient chained library and the famous mappa mundi (one of the oldest maps in the world) and signed magna carta (which will be going to the usa in 2014). for more info visit www.herefordcathedral.org

 kilpeck church has been described as one of the most perfect norman village churches in england. famous for its ornately carved south facing door, which contains elements of celtic, saxon and even viking art and its gargoyles. it was built in the middle of the 12th century and the church has been altered little since that time.